vstinner/faulthandler/doc/index.rst

    :align: right
    :target: http://www.flickr.com/photos/haypo/7199652438/

-Fault handler for SIGSEGV, SIGFPE, SIGABRT, SIGBUS and SIGILL signals: display the Python traceback and restore the previous handler.
-Allocate an alternate stack for this handler, if sigaltstack() is available, to be able to allocate memory on the stack, even on stack overflow (not available on Windows).

-Import the module and call ``faulthandler.enable()`` to enable the fault handler.

-You can also enable it at startup by setting the PYTHONFAULTHANDLER environment variable.
+This module contains functions to dump Python tracebacks explicitly, on a fault, after a timeout, or on a user signal.
+Call :func:`faulthandler.enable` to install fault handlers for the :const:`SIGSEGV`, :const:`SIGFPE`, :const:`SIGABRT`, :const:`SIGBUS`, and :const:`SIGILL` signals.
+You can also enable them at startup by setting the :envvar:`PYTHONFAULTHANDLER` environment variable.

+The fault handler is compatible with system fault handlers like Apport or the Windows fault handler.
+The module uses an alternative stack for signal handlers if the :c:func:`sigaltstack` function is available.
+This allows it to dump the traceback even on a stack overflow.

-The fault handler is called on catastrophic cases and so it can only use signal-safe functions (eg. it doesn't allocate memory on the heap).
-That's why the traceback is limited: it only supports ASCII encoding (use the backslashreplace error handler for non-ASCII characters) and limits each string to 100 characters, doesn't print the source code in the traceback (only the filename, the function name and the line number), is limited to 100 frames and 100 threads.
+The fault handler is called on catastrophic cases and therefore can only use signal-safe functions (e.g. it cannot allocate memory on the heap).
+Because of this limitation traceback dumping is minimal compared to normal Python
+tracebacks:

+* Only ASCII is supported.
+The ``backslashreplace`` error handler is used on encoding.
+* Each string is limited to 500 characters.
+* Only the filename, the function name and the line number are displayed. (no source code)
+* It is limited to 100 frames and 100 threads.
+* The order is reversed: the most recent call is shown first.

-By default, the Python traceback is written to the standard error stream.
-Start your graphical applications in a terminal and run your server in foreground to see the traceback, or pass a file to faulthandler.enable().
+By default, the Python traceback is written to :data:`sys.stderr`.
+To see tracebacks, applications must be run in the terminal.
+A log file can alternatively be passed to :func:`faulthandler.enable`.

-faulthandler is implemented in C using signal handlers to be able to dump a traceback on a crash or when Python is blocked (eg. deadlock).
+The module is implemented in C, so tracebacks can be dumped on a crash or when Python is deadlocked.

 faulthandler works on Python 2.6-3.5.
 It is part of Python standard library since Python 3.3: `faulthandler module